 Management stability may be crucial, if the purchaser does not have a strong team

 If the owner-manager or other key people are going to leave, the business may be worth far less.
 For example:

-- the profitability of an advertising agency may collapse if a key creative person leaves;
+- the profitability of an advertising agency may collapse if a key creative person leaves

-- if key salespeople leave, they may take important customers with them.
+- if key salespeople leave, they may take important customers with them

 Check any restrictive covenants contained in employees' contracts.
 The covenants could add value if the employees form an integral part of the business.
-But they could also damage the value if a potential buyer intends to radically change the staffing arrangements.
+But they could also damage the value if a potential buyer intends to radically change the staffing structure.